County of Norrbotten (65°-67° N)

 Map showing GPS-positions from a tagged moose cow.

-Please use the link below to see the movement patterns of the moose that are tagged in Norrbotten.
+Please use the link below to see the movement patterns of the GPS-marked moose in Norrbotten.

 http://webmap.slu.se/website/moosetrack_BD/ (opens in a new window)